AcademySoftwareFoundation/tac/process/lifecycle.md

 ## Archive Stage

 Projects like products have lifecycles, and often in open source, the relevance for a given project over time can diminish.
-Nonetheless, having a home for projects no longer receiving active development is crucial for long-term sustainability and asset management.
+Nonetheless, having a home for projects that are no longer relevant within the industry is crucial for long-term sustainability and asset management.

 Projects only can enter the Archive Stage by either: